Body of missing woman found in Hunua Ranges

 Gillespie said the body was found by a member of the public near Falls Rd in Hunua around 3pm yesterday.

-"Although the formal identification process is still underway, police believe it is the body of missing woman Elicia Hughes-Sutherland" said Gillespie.
+"Although the formal identification process is still underway, police believe it is the body of missing woman Elicia Hughes-Sutherland," Gillespie said.

 "Teams of people have been conducting searches in the Hunua Falls, Cosseys, and Wairoa Reservoir areas.